Azure/missionlz/src/bicep/add-ons/azureVirtualDesktop/docs/features/fslogix.md

 ### FSLogix

 If selected, this solution will deploy the required resources and configurations so that FSLogix is fully configured and ready for immediate use post deployment.
-Only Azure AD DS and AD DS are supported in this solution.
-Azure AD support is in "Public Preview" and will added after it is "Generally Available".
+Only Entra Domain Services and AD DS are supported in this solution.
+Entra ID support is in the backlog and will be added in a future release.

 Azure Files and Azure NetApp Files are the only two SMB storage services available in this solution.
 A management VM is deployed to facilitate the domain join of Azure Files (AD DS only) and configures the NTFS permissions on the share(s).
-Azure Files can be deployed with either a public endpoint, [service endpoint](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-networking-overview#public-endpoint-firewall-settings), or [private endpoint](https://docs.microsoft.com/en-us/azure/storage/files/storage-files-networking-overview#private-endpoints).
 With this solution, FSLogix containers can be configured in multiple ways:

 - Cloud Cache Profile Container
 - Cloud Cache Profile & Office Container